Mazvile/todo-app/README.md

 # todo-app
-Simple front-end app for task management
+Simple web app for task management with Angular and Springboot